 Play with minds and reap success.

-A discount is what every shopper is on the lookout for.
-The chances of backing out from shopping when he sights one is rare.
-So, discount is the bait here.
+A cart abandonment discount is what every abandoning visitor is on the lookout for.
+The chances of backing out from shopping when he sights one are rare.
+So, the discount is the bait here.

-You need to provide a discount with the exit-intent popup that does not burn a hole in your pocket but at the same time satisfies the customer.
+You need to provide an exit offer with the exit intent popup that does not burn a hole in your pocket but at the same time satisfies the customer.
 It is also a better idea to apply the discount directly to the cart so that the customer need not type in the code.